LadyLolkek/SEMrush_test_assignment/README.md

 Let us say we need to run our ExampleApp on the 8000 port in a container within the Kubernetes cluster.

 1. Install [Docker](https://docs.docker.com/desktop/) for your OS.
-1. Create new directiories via the command line:
+1. Create new directories via the command line:

    > Please remember that unlike on Windows, Linux commands and their options are case sensitive